 What is a Savings Account?

-A savings account is a type of account where your money grows or earns interest according to the interest rate of the account.
-If you’re saving money for an emergency fund or a large future purchase, like a car, a big holiday, or important vacation, you could put this money into a savings account to earn interest until the time of withdrawal.
+A savings account is a type of account where your money grows or earns interest according to the account’s interest rate.
+If you’re saving money for an emergency fund or a large future purchase, like a car, a big holiday, or an important vacation, you could put this money into a savings account to earn interest until the time of withdrawal.
 The key difference between a savings and a checking account is that you may be limited on the number of transactions you can make from a savings account, which means your money will not be as accessible as it is when stored in a checking account.
 Additionally, savings accounts typically do not come with ATM cards.

 What Do You Need to Open a Savings Account?

-When you’re opening an account, first, determine what the best bank or credit union is for you by comparing what their savings accounts offer such as interest rates, minimum opening balance requirements, online banking options, fees, and/or mobile app options.
+When you’re opening an account, first, determine what the best bank or credit union is for you by comparing what their savings accounts offer, such as interest rates, minimum opening balance requirements, online banking options, fees, and/or mobile app options.
 If you are opening the account in person, make sure that you have a branch located near you for easy access, although some banks may allow you to open the account online or over the phone.
-Some banks will require you to be 18 years or older to open an account and will ask you to fill out an application form as well as submit some form of ID.
+Some banks will require you to be 18 years or older to open an account and ask you to fill out an application form and submit some form of ID.
 Once the bank has confirmed that you can open the account, you will need to deposit the minimum amount required into the account.
 If you are opening a savings account with a bank you also hold other accounts with, the process may be easier, and you may get extra benefits because of this.

 The interest rate is usually the deciding factor when choosing a savings account because it will determine how much your savings will grow over time, which is the main point of having a savings account.
 The higher the interest rate, the more money you will earn from your savings.